cesarmarcanove/passwordman-linux/README.md

+(For other languages, please use Traslate button icon above in navigation bar like "github.com" to traslating into your mother language)

 # 🔐 Gestor Interactivo de Vencimiento de Contraseñas

 **Una herramienta TUI profesional para gestionar políticas de expiración de contraseñas en sistemas Linux**